-- 4.1 An employee who is reassigned from a pay period rate salary table to the Special Services Salary Table shall be allocated to the rate on the new schedule which is next above the rate to which entitled on the employee's former table, including degree and responsibility differentials and career increment.
-An employee returning to the same schedule within the same school year shall not be allocated to a higher step than that to which previously entitled during that same school year.
-An employee returning to a schedule on this table within 39 months will be placed on the employee's former step if it is to the employee's advantage.
-An employee reassigned to a class allocated to the same schedule as that of the former class shall be allocated to the same step.
-An employee reassigned to a class allocated to a higher schedule than that of the employee's former class shall be allocated to the next higher rate on such higher schedule. - 4.2 Eligible employees shall receive a doctor's degree differential of \$105 or equivalent per pay period. - 4.3 Eligible employees shall receive a first career increment of \$195 per pay period, or a second career increment of an additional \$47 (\$242 per pay period), or a third career increment of an additional \$105 (\$347 per pay period), or a fourth career increment of an additional \$105 (\$452 per pay period), or equivalent pay period rate. - 4.4 An employee who is promoted to a class on the Special Services Salary Table with a higher maximum rate than that of the former pay period rate classification shall have the step placement recomputed pursuant to Section 4.1 of Appendix E of the District/UTLA Agreement if the salary to which the employee would have been entitled in the former class is increased within three calendar months of the reassignment to the higher class.
+- 4.1 An employee who is reassigned from a monthly payment rate salary table to the Special Services Salary Table shall be allocated to the rate on the new schedule (pay scale group) which is next above the rate to which entitled on the employee's former table, including degree and responsibility differentials and career increment.
+An employee returning to the same schedule (pay scale group) within the same school year shall not be allocated to a higher step (pay scale level) than that to which previously entitled during that same school year.
+An employee returning to a schedule (pay scale group) on this table within 39 months will be placed on the employee's former step (pay scale level) if it is to the employee's advantage.
+An employee reassigned to a class allocated to the same schedule (pay scale group) as that of the former class shall be allocated to the same step (pay scale level).
+An employee reassigned to a class allocated to a higher schedule (pay scale group) than that of the employee's former class shall be allocated to the next higher rate on such higher schedule (pay scale group). - 4.2 An employee who is promoted to a class on the Special Services Salary Table with a higher maximum rate than that of the former monthly payment rate classification shall have the step. (pay scale level) placement recomputed pursuant to Section 4.1 of Appendix E of the District/UTLA Agreement if the salary to which the employee would have been entitled in the former class is increased within three calendar months of the reassignment to the higher class.